-Determination of Volatile Acids (as Acetic Acid) FOOD SAFETY AND STANDARDS AUTHORITY OF INDIA Inspiring Trust, Assuring Safe & Nutritious Food Ministry of Health and Family Welfare, Covernment of India Method No. FSSAI 13.009:2021 Revision No. & Date 0.0 Scope Volatile acids present in alcoholic beverages are estimated using this method.
+Determination of Volatile Acids (as Acetic Acid) ISSAT FOOD SAFETY AND STANDARDS AUTHORITY OF INDIA Inspiring Trust, Assuring Safe & Nutritious Food Method No. FSSAI 13.009:2021 Revision No. & Date 0.0 Scope Volatile acids present in alcoholic beverages are estimated using this method.
 The method is applicable to all alcoholic beverages Caution Sodium hydroxide: Sodium hydroxide is strongly irritating and corrosive.
 It can cause severe burns and permanent damage to any tissue that it comes in contact with.
 Sodium hydroxide can cause hydrolysis of proteins, and hence can cause burns in the eyes which may lead to permanent eye damage.
 Principle Alcoholic beverages are distilled and the volatile acids present, in the distillate are estimated.
 Apparatus/Instruments 1.
 General Glassware and apparatus (Refer 2.0 at page no. 2).
-Materials and Reagents Sodium Hydroxide.
-Phenolphthalein indicator.
+Materials and Reagents 1.
+Sodium Hydroxide.
+2. Phenolphthalein indicator.
+Drenouotion of reasonts 3.
 Rectified spirit.
-Preparation of reagents Sodium hydroxide solution (0.05N): Sodium hydroxide (2 g) dissolved in 1 L water.
-Phenolphthalein indicator solution - Dissolve 1.0 g of phenolphthalein in 100 mL rectified spirit.
-Method of Analysis Take 50 mL distillate collected during the determination of ethyl alcohol for volatile acidity determination (FSSAI 13.001:2021).
-Titrate against standard NaOH using phenolphthalein indicator Calculation with units of expression 1.
-For liquors: Volatile acidity as acetic acid(g per 100 liters of absolute alcohol) $= (V \times 0.003 \times 100 \times 1000 \times 2) \div V_1$ Where, V = volume of standard NaOH used for titration, in mL V_1 = alcohol % by volume 2.
-For wines: Volatile acidity as acetic acid(g per liter of wine) $= (V \times 0.003 \times 1000) \div V_1$ Where, V_1 = Volume of wine taken for estimation V = volume of standard NaOH used for titration, in mL Note: 1 mL of 0.05N NaOH is equivalent to 0.003 g of acetic acid.
-Reference IS Standard - IS 3752:2005, Alcoholic Drinks, Methods of Test IS Standard - IS 7585:1995, Wines, Methods of Analysis Approved by Scientific Panel on Methods of Sampling and Analysis
+Preparation of reagents water 2 Phenolphthalein indicator solution - Dissolve 1.0 g of phenolphthalein in 100 mL rectified spirit.
+Method of Analysis 1.
+Take 50 mL distillate collected during the determination of ethyl alcohol for volatile acidity determination (FSSAI 13.001:2021).
+2. Titrate against standard NaOH using phenolphthalein indicator Calculation with units of 1.
+For liquors: expression Volatile acidity as acetic acid(g per 100 liters of absolute alcohol) $= (\mathbf{V} \times 0.003 \times 100 \times 1000 \times 2) \div \mathbf{V}1$ Where, $V =$ volume of standard NaOH used for titration, in mL $v_1$ = alcohol % by volume Volatile acidity as acetic acid(g per liter of wine) $= (V \times 0.003 \times 1000) \div V_1$ Where, $V_1 =$ Volume of wine taken for estimation V = volume of standard NaOH used for titration, in mL Note: 1 mL of 0.05N NaOH is equivalent to 0.003 g of acetic acid.
+Reference 1.
+IS Standard - IS 3752:2005, Alcoholic Drinks, Methods of Test 2.
+IS Standard - IS 7585:1995, Wines, Methods of Analysis Approved by Scientific Panel on Methods of Sampling and Analysis